Red-Ravens/soccer-updater/README.md

 The `updater.py` file uses python3.5 and the `SoccerUpdaterImportio.py` file uses python2.7
-The only difference between the two (besides python3 printing style) is the way in which the sidebar is updated. `SoccerUpdaterImportio.py` uses the `HTMLParser` library, which was a solution I found online. `updater.py` uses string concatention.
+The only difference between the two is the way in which the sidebar is updated. `SoccerUpdaterImportio.py` uses the `HTMLParser` library, which was a solution I found online. `updater.py` uses string concatention.

 #### Parsing US Soccer